TruptiAShetty/Devlop/env/vpc/README.md.md

     5. After that we should configure s3 backend by using terrform init command.
     6.senciorio 1 for vpc for QA environment:
          6.1.
-Then we should create workspace by usung command "terraform workspace new qa" "syntax: terraform workspace new name"
+Then we should create workspace by usung command "terraform workspace new qa" "syntax: terraform workspace new qa"
          6.2.
 After creation of the terraform workspace qa then we can proceed with a command "terraform workspace show" it show in which workspace are we in.
                    "syntax: terraform workspace show"
          6.3 Then we can excute the command terraform plan it will shows after are the resources going to implement in the aws console.